 Located close to the mighty Mississippi River in the northwestern corner of Mississippi, Tunica is a popular casino resort which also happens to have a vibrant restored historic downtown.
 Although most visitors come to flirt with Lady Luck at the casinos, Tunica also offers a variety of other attractions for non-gamblers including three golf courses, river boat rides on the Tunica Queen and the River Park complex which has a museum, interpretive center and an aquarium as well as nature trails and an observation deck overlooking the river.
 The Casino Factory Shoppes is an outlet mall where you can pick up some great bargains and antique hunters can enjoy exploring the attractive shops and boutiques in the Historic Downtown.

 Located in northeastern Mississippi, Tupelo’s main claim to fame is that Elvis “The King” Presley was born and raised in the city.
 In fact, his first guitar was purchased at the Tupelo Hardware company – the rest is history.
 Fans can learn all about Elvis’s early days by visiting his birthplace and museum, his Homecoming Statue and the Tupelo Hardware Company.
 Historians can visit a number of significant sites from the Civil War period including the Brice’s Crossroad National Battle Site and the Mississippi Final Stands Civil War Center.
-The Tupelo Automobile Museum showcases a fine collection of vintage cars and families can visit the Tupelo Buffalo Park and Zoo and the Healthworks!
-Kids Museum.
+Families can visit the Tupelo Buffalo Park and Zoo.